ComBoard

 Design Process

-Ideation & Drafting (week 1)
+Ideation & Drafting (Week 1)

-Draft 1 was a communication board on google slides.
+Draft 1 was a communication board on Google Slides.
 Ellie would use eye gaze to select a category and her aide would click it leading to a new page with more options.
 This is a common format for communication boards.

 This design is limited and not scalable as I would have to manually add each category and word option.